neelsmith/unveil/README.md

-# unveiled
+# unveil

-Unified Verification of Editing In Latin
+UnVEIL = Unified Verification of Editing In Latin